bastienmichaux/notes/g/comparch/hardware.md

 ## Power Supply Unit

 The power supply unit (PSU) provides the necessary power to all components in the computer.
-It converts AC power to the DC power that the computer’s components require.
+It converts domestic AC power to the DC power that the computer’s components require.

 ## Resources